vincentleeuwen/python-cooking-with-objects/README.md

 ## [04] As a waiter.
-I would like to be able to order a item from the kitchen.
+I would like to be able to order an item from the kitchen.
 So that the guests stop bothering me

 **Tasks:**